mulab-mir/music-language-tutorial/book/intro.md

 ![zack](img/zack150x150.png)

 [*Zachary Novack*](https://zacharynovack.github.io/) is a Ph.D.
 Student at the University of California -- San Diego, where he is advised by Julian McAuley and Taylor Berg-Kirkpatrick.
-His research is primarily aimed at controllable music and audio generation.
-Specifically, Zachary seeks to build generative music models that allow for arbitrary musically-salient control mechanisms, enable stable multi-round generative audio editing, and interface directly with fine-grained textual descriptions.
-Zachary has interned at Adobe Research, contributing such works as DITTO to be deployed in end-user applications.
+His research is primarily aimed at efficient and controllable music and audio generation.
+Specifically, Zachary seeks to build generative music models that allow for flexible musically-salient controls, while accelerating such models so that they can be used in practical production workflows.
+Zachary has interned at Stability AI and Adobe Research, contributing such works as DITTO-(1/2) and Presto!.
 Outside of academics, Zachary is passionate about music education and teaches percussion in the southern California area.

 ![kim](img/kim150x150.png)